manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 }
 ```

-A method having optional parameters logically consists of all the methods one would otherwise write using method overloads
-to approximate optional parameters.
+Methods with optional parameters can replace multiple overloaded methods.
+For example, this method:
 ```java
 void func(String a, int b = 0, int c = b )
 ```
-Here, `func` covers the following method signatures.
+Replaces these overloads:
 ```java
 func(String)
 func(String, int)
 func(String, int, int)
 ```
-This is the _signature set_ of `func`.
-Accordingly, `func` indirectly overrides any super type method with a signature
+This forms the **signature set** of `func`.

-belonging to this set.
+Thus, in a subclass `func` overrides a superclass method with matching signatures.
 ```java
 class Base {
   void func(String a, int b) {...}